 It is clear that Eqn.
 (4) is an ill-posed inverse image decomposition problem to recover three variables R, L and N from only one known variable S. In this case, an approach giving a convergence guarantee for non-convex optimization problems will be required.
-To this end, we employ the Alternating Direction Method of Multipliers (ADMM) [24] to optimize this objective function.
-By introducing an auxiliary variable B [25], we can rewrite the objective function in Eqn.
+To this end, the Alternating Direction Method of Multipliers (ADMM) [32] is used to optimize this objective function.
+By introducing an auxiliary variable B [33], we can rewrite the objective function in Eqn.
 (4) as: